davidday99/davidday99.github.io/_posts/2023-06-10-is-it-posix.md

 title:  "Is it POSIX?"
 ---

-Sometimes I hear the phrase, "Is it Posix?" referring to whether some OS feature or program is POSIX-compliant.
+You occasionally hear the phrase, "Is it Posix?" referring to whether some OS feature or program is POSIX-compliant.
 The first time I heard it was in college.
-At that time, I had never even heard of POSIX.
+At that time, I had never even heard of POSIX before.

 Later I came across some Stack Overflow answers [here](https://unix.stackexchange.com/questions/11983/what-exactly-is-posix/11996#11996) and